-The project site is located east of and immediately adjacent to the San Elijo Lagoon Ecological Reserver, an environmentally sensitive habitat area and Regional Park that is managed jointly by the California Department of Fish and Game and the San Diego County Parks and Recreation Department.
+The project site is located east of and immediately adjacent to the San Elijo Lagoon Ecological Reserve, an environmentally sensitive habitat area and Regional Park that is managed jointly by the California Department of Fish and Game and the San Diego County Parks and Recreation Department.
 In addition, San Elijo Lagoon is one of the 19 priority wetlands listed by the Department of Fish and Game for acquisition.
 The lagoon provides habitat for at least five State or Federal-listed threatened or endangered birds including the California least tern, the light-footed clapper rail, Belding's savannah sparrow, the brown pelican and the western snowy plover.
 The California gnatcatcher has also been observed around the lagoon reserve.

 The lot on which the development is proposed consists of an upper, flat pad area containing an existing single-family residence, with a remaining undeveloped area sloping down to the west.
 The western property line abuts the San Elijo Lagoon Ecological Reserve.
-The applicant proposes to grade approximately 2,340 cu. yds. of soil to construct an approximately 4,470 sq. ft. building pad, a three-stall horse barn, and riding arena all to be located on the upper area outside of the 100 foot-wide open space easement.
-However, the applicant also proposes to construct a 5 foot-high, three rail fence around the perimeter of the property lines and around the riding arena and horse barn paddock area.
-As proposed, the 5 foot-high fence would be located on the property line adjacent to San Elijo Lagoon and within the 100 foot-wide open space easement.
+The applicant proposes to grade approximately 2,340 cu. yds. of soil to construct an approximately 4,470 sq. ft. building pad, a three-stall horse barn and riding arena all to be located on the upper area outside of the 100 foot-wide open space easement.